-The following management's discussion and analysis (MD&A) of the Company has been prepared as of February 27, 2014.
-This MD&A should be read in conjunction with the interim condensed financial statements of Alto Ventures Ltd. and the notes thereto for the six-month period ended December 31, 2013, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
-In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of May 21, 2015 (the "Report Date").
+This MD&A should be read in conjunction with the Company's interim condensed financial statements and the notes thereto for the nine-month period ended March 31, 2015, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting as issued by the International Standards Board, and with the Company's audited financial statements and notes thereto for the year ended June 30, 2014 (collectively, the "Financial Statements").
+The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information.